ENIGMA: Evolutionary Non-Isometric Geometry Matching: Results

-We qualitatively evaluate our results using color and texture transfer.
-We visualize sparse correspondence by showing corresponding landmarks in the same color.
+\paragraph{Qualitative evaluation.} We qualitatively evaluate our results using color and texture transfer.
+We visualize a sparse correspondence by showing corresponding landmarks in the same color.
 To visualize functional maps we show a smooth function, visualized by color coding on the target mesh, and transfer it to the source using the functional map.
-We visualize pointwise maps by texture transfer.
+We visualize pointwise maps by texture transfer. \newT{Figure~\ref{fig:newWINres} demonstrates a few examples of our results using these visualizations.}